 Do you want a way to get a few more months out of your sunroom?
 This fun space from Nellie Bellie has one standout feature: a fireplace that can keep your sunroom alive through the winter months.
 Adding a sunroom fireplace can turn your three-season room into a four-season one—as long as you don't mind cozying up with a robe and a pair of fluffy slippers.Continue to 7 of 16 below.

 Move Your Office "Outside"

-Lucky enough to have a job where you can work from home?
-Creating an office sunroom, like this chic space from The Pink Pagoda, can make those long work days that much more pleasant.
-A comfortable desk chair and dependable WiFi are all you need to create a home office that will ensure you never want to commute to work again.Continue to 8 of 16 below.
+Are you lucky enough to have a job where you can work from home?
+Creating an office sunroom such as this chic space from The Pink Pagoda can make those long work days that much more pleasant.
+A comfortable desk chair and dependable Wi-Fi are all you need to create a home office that will ensure you never want to commute to work again.Continue to 8 of 16 below.

 08 of 16

 A Sunny Play Place

 Are you worried about your kids spending too much time inside?
 This playroom from Walk Among the Homes is stylish and functional, creating a perfect sunny space for your kids to play in all year long.Continue to 9 of 16 below.

 Add a Hammock